Capella SpaceCapella Space Documentation

 }

-The geometry can be a point target.
+The geometry for repeat tasking can only be a point target.
 Polygon, multi-polygons and intersecting polygons are not accepted.
 The repeatRequestName and repeatRequestDescription can be used to help characterize and describe the repeat tasking request.
 The remaining properties define how the data will be collected:

-• repeatStart - the earliest time (UTC) you would like data collected
+• repeatStart is the earliest date and time in UTC you would like data collected

-• maintainSceneFraming - flag to maintain consistent framing (look direction, orbit state, orbital plane) across all acquisitions
+• maintainSceneFraming is a flag to indicate that consistent geometries (look direction, orbit state, orbital plane) should be maintained across all acquisitions

-• collectionTier can be either repeat or background and will indicate your preference for the repeat request service level
+• collectionTier can be either routine or flexible and will indicate your preference for the collection importance for the scheduling system

 • collectMode indicates the desired imaging mode, which can be either spotlight, sliding_spotlight, or stripmap